graeme-lockley/rebo-lang/README.md

 ## Languages of interest

-The list are languages that I am keeping an eye - they are interesting and I am curious to see how they evolve.
+This list is of languages that I am keeping an eye on - they are interesting and I am curious to see how they evolve.

 - [Gleam](https://gleam.run) is very similar to Rebo.
 It is a strongly typed functional language that compiles to Erlang.
 I think if Gleam had Deno's remote package support it would be a very good fit for me.
 - [Oak](https://oaklang.org) is an interpreted language written in Go.